 Set Cowansville as default location

 Cloudy.
-30 percent chance of showers in the afternoon.
-High 11.
+40 percent chance of showers overnight.
+Low 16.

 CBC News: Weather Centre

 Nationwide, you can view weather on CBC News Network, 7 days a week.

 Don't forget, your local weather forecast is available in your area on the CBC regional nightly news.